• Skip to primary navigation

 • Be prepared for stickiness: Einkorn dough tends to be more sticky than its modern counterparts.
 Using a lightly floured surface and damp hands can help you work with the dough more comfortably.
 I keep a bowl of water on the counter to moisten my hands while kneading.

-• Don’t Overpoof or overwork: With einkorn flour, it’s best to go easy—don’t overproof or overwork the dough, as its delicate gluten can weaken and turn dense if handled too much.
-Keep rise times shorter, and treat it gently to maintain that tender texture and nutty flavor you’re aiming for!
+• Don’t Overproof or overwork: With einkorn flour, it’s best to go easy—don’t overproof or overwork the dough, as its delicate gluten can weaken and turn dense if handled too much.
+Keep rise times shorter and treat it gently to maintain the tender texture and nutty flavor you’re aiming for.

 For those new to Einkorn, the key is to remain patient and open to adjusting old habits.
 Embrace trial and observation as part of the baking ritual, knowing that each batch brings more familiarity with this age-old flour.